EnexaProject/enexaproject.github.io/_authors/datev_org.md

 layout: organization
 ---

-DATEV offers software for accounting, personnel management, business consulting, tax compuation, company organization and many other business tasks.
-It has more than 540,000 customers.
+DATEV offers software for accounting, personnel management, business consulting, tax computation, company organization, and many other business tasks.
+It has more than 585,000 customers.